Xueyi-Wang/group-webpage.github.io/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: About us ☕️
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'We are a group focusing on the technology of the healthcare!'
         align: left
         background:
           image: